overlast/msgpack-rpc-c/README.md

 MessagePack-RPC for C
 =======================

-C wrapper of MessagePack-RPC for C++
+C wrapper of MessagePack-RPC for C+
 ## Motive

 Call client methods of MessagePack-RPC for C++ from C application.